This policy sets out the principles adopted by the ACCC for prioritising and addressing product safety risks.

 - consumer reports made to the ACCC via the ACCC’s Infocentre and webform

 - mandatory injury reports made by businesses under section 131 of the ACL

 - notice of voluntary recalls by businesses under section 128 of the ACL

-- market surveys to identify non-compliant or unsafe products
+- market surveillance to identify non-compliant or unsafe products

-- networks of consumer, business, government and other organisations including hospitals
+- networks of consumer, business, government and other organisations including injury surveillance groups

 - monitoring of media and other publications